graasp/docs/docs/developer/apps/20-api-reference.md

+---
-# API
+title: API Reference
+slug: api-reference
+---

-All following requests need an authentication token received as described in the [guide](./guide.md).
+All following requests need an authentication token received as described in the [guide](15-communication).

 Therefore, don't forget to use `Authorization: Bearer <token>` in your request's headers.

-Please refer to [Introduction](./introduction.md)'s vocabulary to understand the concepts.
+Please refer to [Introduction](1-introduction)'s vocabulary to understand the concepts.

 ### Query strings